 Sermons: Preaching at HBC is expositional, meaning that it seeks to declare the point of a particular Biblical passage.
 The evening sermon is between 20-25min long,packed with material for reflection.
 Generally the evening sermons are run on a series following a particular theme.
 All preaching is gospel-driven.

-After a Sermon: We sing a hymn encapsulating the theme of the sermon and then take our seats once more for a brief moment of silent reflection.
+After a Sermon: We sing a hymn encapsulating the theme of the sermon and then close with a benediction.
 A typical service concludes by 6:50pm.
-We provide a free light supper in the Hall immediately after the service to encourage fellowship.
+We provide a free light supper in the Minor Hall immediately after the service to encourage fellowship.
 An hour later, you might still find folks talking over the sermon and events of the past week.